koorchik/node-mystem3/README.md

 MyStem
 ------

-This module contains a wrapper for an excellent morphological analyzer for Russian language Yandex Mystem 3.0 released in June 2014.
+This module contains a wrapper for an excellent morphological analyzer for Russian language Yandex Mystem 3.1 (3.0 for 32bit architectures).
 A morphological analyzer can perform lemmatization of text and derive a set of morphological attributes for each token.

 This module start mystem as separate process and commucates with it.